 Let me get the full disclosure out of the way: I did not purchase Alex Becker’s Source Phoenix and my arguments for not doing so stem far beyond just the price it’s currently at ($997).

-It goes into much deeper issues I personally saw while looking at the sales page.
+It goes into much deeper issues I personally saw while looking at the sales page from an experienced point of view as you’ll come to find!

 Price: $997 (for now).